Dynamic Conditional SKEPTIC: Empirical Analysis

 We estimate the portfolio weights using the five aforementioned covariance matrix estimators.
 We evaluate the portfolios using the following performance metrics.
 We include the annualized average value (AV), the annualized standard deviation (SD) of the out-of-sample portfolio returns, and the Sharpe ratio (SR), which is obtained by dividing the portfolio's out-of-sample average value by its standard deviation (SR = AV/SD).
 We also include the turnover (TO) metric to capture the changes in portfolio weights, reflecting the magnitude of portfolio rebalancing costs:

 Table \ref{tab:filtered_performance_metrics} reports the portfolio performance metrics.
 The key finding is the higher annualized return achieved by the DCS-based portfolios compared to the DCC-based ones, particularly for portfolios constructed from the S\&P100 constituents.
 The slightly higher standard deviation of the DCS-based portfolios is compensated by a substantially higher return, resulting in a greater Sharpe ratio.
 Additionally, as is predictable, the portfolios constructed using the DCS model show a lower turnover.
-The ability of the \texttt{SKEPTIC} estimator to recover the true precision matrix in non-Gaussian cases can be exploited for portfolio construction to reduce transaction costs, without sacrificing the portfolio performance.
+The ability of the SKEPTIC estimator to recover the true precision matrix in non-Gaussian cases can be exploited for portfolio construction to reduce transaction costs, without sacrificing the portfolio performance.
+We test portfolio performance metrics in the Appendix \ref{app_test_ptf}.

 Nevertheless, for portfolios based on the S\&P500 constituents, the Sharpe ratios of the DCS portfolios are slightly lower than those of the DCC-based and equally weighted portfolios.
 In contrast, while their standard deviations are not the lowest, they remain sufficiently contained to make the DCS-based portfolios a plausible and stable alternative, further supported by their lower turnover.